Snipey/pulse-docs-demo/docs/main/actions.md

 # Actions

 Actions are functions, sometimes literally just functions.
-However there are some added benifits to using Pulse Actions.
+However there are some added benefits to using Pulse Actions.

 :::tip Where do I put them?
 Actions are best inside an `actions.ts` file in a **Controller** directory, exported individually.